 General and Administrative.
 General and administrative expenses consist of the salaries, benefits and related costs of our executive, finance, information technology, human resource and legal personnel, third-party professional service fees, bad debt charges, facilities and depreciation expenses.
-General and administrative expense increased 27.3% in fiscal year 2015, compared to the prior year.
+General and administrative expense increased 2.1% in fiscal year 2016, compared to the prior year.
+The increase in general and administrative expense for fiscal year 2016 was primarily due to an increase in personnel costs of \$8.1 million, compared to the prior year.
+In fiscal year 2015, general and administrative expense increased 27.3% compared to the prior year.
 The increase in general and administrative expense for fiscal year 2015 was primarily due to an increase in personnel costs of \$7.4 million, compared to the prior year, and a \$3.0 million tax expense in the first quarter of fiscal 2015.
 In addition, fees paid to outside consultants for legal, audit and tax services increased \$3.2 million for fiscal year 2015, compared to the prior year.
-In fiscal year 2014, general and administrative expense increased 4.0% compared to the prior year.
-The increase in general and administrative expense for fiscal year 2015 increased to the prior year.
-The increase of \$5.2 million, compared to the prior year.
-General and administrative headcount at the end of fiscal 2015 increased to 431 from 387 at the end of fiscal 2014 and 347 at the end of fiscal 2013.
-General and administrative expense included stock-based compensation expense of \$28.5 million, \$19.4 million and \$20.9 million for fiscal years 2015, 2014 and 2013, respectively.
+General and administrative headcount at the end of fiscal 2016 increased to 456 from 431 at the end of fiscal 2015 and 387 at the end of fiscal 2014.
+General and administrative expense included stock-based compensation expense of \$24.5 million, \$28.5 million and \$19.4 million for fiscal years 2016, 2015 and 2014, respectively.